AbuzarMohd/hackhazards25--repository/README.md

 ## 📎 Resources / Credits

 - APIs or datasets used
+  Groq API for LLaMA 3 – Used for lightning-fast inference and intelligent reasoning behind personalized meal, fitness, and restaurant suggestions.
 - Open source libraries or tools referenced
+  LLaMA 3 – Meta’s large language model for intelligent reasoning Groq Cloud – for ultra-fast AI inference
 - Acknowledgements
+  Thanks to the Meta AI and Groq teams for providing access to cutting-edge AI tools Inspired by real-world challenges in personalized health and wellness Special thanks to The NameSpace Community and mentors for guidance and support

 ---